What is DHA?

 And, in particular, we need it most when our brains are first developing in-utero.

-Is Prenatal DHA the same as a Prenatal Multivitamin?
+Is It the Same as a Prenatal Multivitamin?

-Prenatal DHA and prenatal multivitamins are usually NOT the same.
+Prenatal DHA and prenatal multivitamins, whether pills or gummy vitamins, are usually NOT the same.
 Though a select few prenatal multivitamins contain DHA, most do not.
+They may also provide probiotics benefits.

-PLEASE do not use prenatal DHA to replace a prenatal multivitamin.
-Though you would get the benefits of DHA, you would miss out on the benefits of iron, folate, and other necessary supplements found in prenatal multivitamins.
+PLEASE do not use Prenatal DHA to replace a prenatal multivitamin, especially with probiotics.
+Though you would get the benefits of DHA, you would miss out on the benefits of iron, folate, and other necessary supplements like probiotics found in prenatal multivitamins.
 These are also essential for healthy fetal development!
+You can also choose to add omega-3 supplements specific for pregnant women.

-As with any supplement, however, make sure you talk to your doctor about your prenatal DHA.
-Since there are a few multivitamins that do contain DHA, you don’t want to accidentally overdo it.
+As with all supplements and probiotics, however, make sure you talk to your doctor about your vegan prenatal DHA supplements.
+Since there are a few multivitamins that do contain DHA as well as other probiotics, you don’t want to accidentally overdo it.

 Did you know that breastfeeding mothers use even more energy than pregnant mothers?

-As a consequence, breastfeeding mamas need even more healthy nutrients than they did during pregnancy.
+As a consequence, mamas who breastfeed need even more healthy nutrients than they did during pregnancy.

-Just as you should continue taking your prenatal multivitamin while breastfeeding, you should keep taking your prenatal DHA while breastfeeding.
+Just as you should continue taking your prenatal multivitamin while breastfeeding, you should keep taking your prenatal DHA supplements, especially with probiotics.
 It will keep you healthy and help your baby grow up strong.

 Technically, you don’t have to.

-Prenatal multivitamins are recommended for women who may become pregnant.
+Prenatal multivitamins and probiotics are recommended for women who may become pregnant.
+You can even find gummy vitamins.
 In a similar way, prenatal DHA can be beneficial to any woman who can become pregnant, is already pregnant, or is breastfeeding.

-In fact, 98% of the entire population could benefit from supplementing DHA in their diet — that includes many people who are are not expecting a baby any time soon!
+In fact, 98% of the entire population could benefit from supplementing DHA in their diet and recipes — that includes many people who are are not expecting a baby any time soon!

-It is not recommended that people (pregnant or not) take more than 2 grams of DHA supplement per day.
-As long as your supplement is less than that (or about 2000 mg), it is safe to use outside of pregnancy and lactation as long as you have your doctor’s oversight.
+It is not recommended that people (pregnant or not) take more than 2 grams of DHA supplements per day.
+As long as your supplements are less than that (or about 2000 mg), they is safe to use outside of pregnancy and lactation as long as you have your doctor’s oversight.
+Once you enter menopause, it may be worth revisiting your supplement intake.

-Since most people do not get enough DHA from diet alone, supplements can be used to achieve adequate levels.
+Since most people do not get enough DHA from their recipes alone, supplements can be used to achieve adequate levels.
 This is especially important for women who may become pregnant, are pregnant, or are breastfeeding.
+Pair your supplement with gummy vitamins, too.

-A good DHA supplement will supply DHA in a form that is easily absorbed, free from toxins, and environmentally friendly.
-The best DHA supplements will also be compatible with all eating plans, including vegan and vegetarian ways of eating.
+Good DHA supplements will supply DHA in a form that is easily absorbed, free from toxins, containing probiotics, and environmentally friendly.
+The best DHA supplement for pregnancy will also be compatible with all eating plans and recipes, including vegan and vegetarian ways of eating.

-Diet Standard’s Prenatal DHA supplement is derived from algal oil.
+Diet Standard’s Prenatal DHA supplements are derived from algal oil.
 It checks all of the boxes so you can be sure that you and your baby will be getting the highest-quality omega-3s you need for optimum health!